santiago-tapia/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Service-And-Client.rst

 The ``while`` loop gives the client 1 second to search for service nodes in the network.
 If it can't find any, it will continue waiting.
-If the client is canceled (e.g. by you entering ``Ctrl+C`` into the terminal), it will return an error log message stating it was interrupted.
+If the client is canceled (e.g. by you entering ``Ctrl+C`` into the terminal), it logs a message indicating the interruption and raises an exception to exit.

 .. code-block:: C++